jamenlang/GarageaTrois-PHP-Server/README.txt

 Necessary Hardware:

-A server with a printer port (possibly a serial port with an adapter or a natively serial controlled relay)
+A desktop computer or server with a printer port (possibly a serial port with an adapter or a natively serial controlled relay)

 A Parallel/Serial port controlled relay with 3-4 modules (my garage door button had 3 buttons, light, lock and door).